-The next step, unveiled by VP Ram Fish, is Simband, another health band, but not a smartwatch: its focus is entirely on health tracking, collecting lots of data to share with medical researchers, doctors, and for personal health use.
-Simband is designed to be open and modular, and comes studded with a ton of medical sensors.
+When the original Simband debuted earlier this May, it was designed as a health band, but not a smartwatch.
+Its focus is entirely on health tracking, collecting lots of data to share with medical researchers, doctors, and for personal health use.
+Simband is open and modular, and comes studded with a ton of medical sensors.

-The Simband is designed to work with a variety of medical needs and with many sensor technologies, and to eventually work with SAMI, Samsung's cloud-based solution for collecting and analyzing sensor-based health data.
+It works with a variety of medical needs and with many sensor technologies, and works with SAMI, Samsung's cloud-based solution for collecting and analyzing sensor-based health data.

 The bigger question is how these sensors will evolve, how Samsung's cloud will use the data, and how other researchers and companies will be able to develop tools for Simband.
 The medical industry is a large beast, and Samsung's desire to create a new open platform is an ambitious one, to say the least.
 And, odds are Samsung won't be the only company to try to lay claim to an open health platform.